2022 Missouri Valley Football Conference season

-The 2022 Missouri Valley Football Conference football season is the 37th season of college football play for the Missouri Valley Football Conference and part of the 2022 NCAA Division I FCS football season.
-This is the MVFC's 3rd straight season with 11 teams, and will be the last as the conference will add a 12th team for the 2023 season.
+The 2022 Missouri Valley Football Conference football season was the 37th season of college football play for the Missouri Valley Football Conference and part of the 2022 NCAA Division I FCS football season.
+This was the MVFC's 3rd straight season with 11 teams, and was the last as the conference added a 12th team for the 2023 season.

 South Dakota State and North Dakota State met in the National Championship Game after winning all three of their home playoff games.
 It was only the second time in FCS history and MVFC history that the final game was played between two same-conference teams, the last one pitting North Dakota State and Illinois State against each other in 2015.
 The Jackrabbits would go on to win their first National Title, 45-21.

-Previous season

-In 2021, North Dakota State won the conference and received the automatic bid to the 2021 playoffs.
-They would go on to win the FCS Championship Game to win their 9th title in 11 years.

-Besides NDSU; Southern Illinois, South Dakota, Northern Iowa, South Dakota State, and Missouri State made the playoffs.
-Southern Illinois and South Dakota faced off in the first round, SIU was victorious but lost to NDSU the next week.
-Northern Iowa played Eastern Washington in the first round, but they lost 19-9.
-SDSU beat UC Davis in the first round, beat 4th seeded Sacramento State in the second round, and 5th seeded Villanova in the quarterfinals.
-Their run ended in the semifinal, when the Jacks lost to 8th seeded Montana State.
-Missouri State lost to UT Martin in the opening round.

 Coaching changes

 Western Illinois

 On December 17, 2021, Myers Hendrickson was named the new head coach at Western Illinois.
 Hendrickson played for the Leathernecks in his brief college career as a wide receiver from 2008-10.
 He replaces coach Jared Elliot who led the program since 2018.